dilekdervish/tmdb_movies_patterns/README.md

 TMDb movies dataset contained information about ten thousand movies and consisted of 21 columns.
 In this project, my aim was to answer the following questions:

-1)Which movies had the most and the least profit?
+1) Which movies had the most and the least profit?

-2)Which movies had the largest and smallest budgets?
+2) Which movies had the largest and smallest budgets?

-3)Which movies had the largest and smallest revenues?
+3) Which movies had the largest and smallest revenues?

-4)What was the average runtime of all the movies?
+4) What was the average runtime of all the movies?

-5)What does the distribution of the runtimes look like?
+5) What does the distribution of the runtimes look like?
 Is it skewed in one direction or is it a normal distribution?
 (Also plot the runtime distribution using different graph types)

+6)
-6)A) In which year, were the total profits of all the movies produced in that year the highest?
-B) Since 1960, how many movies made 50 million USD or higher profits?
+   - In which year, were the total profits of all the movies produced in that year the highest?
+    - Since 1960, how many movies made 50 million USD or higher profits?

-7)What does the genre distribution look like for movies that made 50 million USD or higher profits?
+7) What does the genre distribution look like for movies that made 50 million USD or higher profits?

 <a name="DataWrangling"/>